Midtrans/SNAP-Opencart-2.3/README.md

-Official Veritrans SNAP OpenCart Extension
+Official Midtrans SNAP OpenCart Extension
 ===================================

-Veritrans :heart: OpenCart!
+Midtrans :heart: OpenCart!

-This is the official Veritrans extension for the OpenCart E-commerce platform.
+This is the official Midtrans extension for the OpenCart E-commerce platform.

 ## Compatibility
 1. PHP v5.4 and higher